Basic Competences

 Literacy, Numeracy and Digital Competence (ICT)

-The basic competences are the set of fundamental capacities that allow people understand, interpret and act in daily life, particpate in society and access to learning and employment.
-Traditionally, they are articulated around three major contexts: literacy (literate competence) numeracy (basic mathematics competence) and digital cmpetence or ICT (functional use of information and communication technologies).
+The basic competences are the set of fundamental capabilities that allow people understand, interpret and act in daily life, participate in society and access to learning and employment.
+Traditionally, they are articulated around three major contexts: literacy (literate competence) numeracy (basic mathematics competence) and digital competence or ICT (functional use of Information and Communication Technologies).

 These competences constitute the basis of lifelong learning, since they make possible complex knowledge adquisition and the development of other personal, social and professional competences.